 How to Wrap a Sugar Scrub as a Gift

-The best way to make your sugar scrub a gift or party favor is by tying a pretty ribbon or twine around the jar and attaching a tag.
-This Gingerbread Sugar Scrub is especially nice to give around the holidays!
+The best way to make your sugar scrub a Christmas gift or party favor is by tying a pretty ribbon or twine around the jar and attaching a tag.
+Mason jars work really well.